physiozoo/physiozoo.github.io/docs/sections/tutorials/preprocessing.rst

 When loading an RR time series in the HRV module, one of the parameters you need to set is the preprocessing method.

-We implemented in **PhysioZoo** three methods (and one combination of methods) for pre-filtering the RR-interval:
+We implemented in **PhysioZoo** three methods (and one combination of methods) for pre-filtering the RR-interval time series:

   * Range,
   * Moving average,